arslonga/like-dislike/README.md

 # Like/Dislike system with Mojolicious
-This project is the demo version of actual Like/Dislike mechanism in the program based on Mojolicious.
+This project is a demo version of actual Like/Dislike mechanism in the program based on Mojolicious.
 Web pages style is created using the Bootstrap framework.

 ## You need